 The Integrated Needs Assessment Tool (INAT - single assessment tool) has been developed and approved by all partners.
 This is used to identify the individual's needs in the acute sector and supports matching patients to suitable onward placements or care pathways.
 This is now operating as the accepted tool for TA between all organisations.
-The tool is being rolled-out in community settings in 2019/20.

 A Trusted Assessor role has been recruited to deliver care homes' assessments across City and County, to ensure that potential clients for Care Homes are assessed within 24 hours, and can be received without query/delay into care homes, improving DTOC.